Legal representation of unaccompanied children

 Slovenia

-Country Report: Legal representation of unaccompanied children Last updated: 12/05/23
+Country Report: Legal representation of unaccompanied children Last updated: 28/05/24

 Author

-The legal guardian must accompany the unaccompanied child from the beginning of the application throughout the entire procedure.
-They are responsible for representing the minor in relation to the asylum procedure, health care, education, protection of property rights and rights related to reception.[4]
-The legal guardian is present during the child’s asylum application and all subsequent personal interviews and can ask additional questions beside those asked by the official and legal representative.[5]
-The legal guardian also has to consent, together with the applicant, to the age assessment procedure.[6]
+The legal guardian must accompany the unaccompanied child from the beginning of the application and throughout the entire procedure.
+They are responsible for representing the minor in relation to the asylum procedure, health care, education, protection of property rights and rights related to reception.[5]
+The legal guardian is present during the child’s asylum application and all subsequent personal interviews and can ask additional questions beside those asked by the official and legal representative.[6]
+The legal guardian also has to consent, together with the applicant, to the age assessment procedure.[7]

-According to the amendments of the IPA that came into force in 2021, legal guardians can be removed from the list in case they do not inform the Ministry of Interior about the real identity of the child, do not submit the child’s documents into the procedure, do not disclose the real age of the child that claims to be a minor or do not disclose any other information that can be relevant in the status determination procedure.[8]
-The article was submitted to the Advocate for the Principle of Equality who found that the provision was discriminatory and issued a recommendation that the provision is removed.
-The Advocate concluded that the provision is in contradiction with the main purpose of legal guardianship which is the establishment of a confidential relationship between the child and the legal guardian.[9]
-No legislative changes were made by the end of the year however the provision was submitted to the Constitutional Court for review by the parliamentarians.[10]The decision was not made by the end of the year.
+According to the 2021 amended IPA, legal guardians can be removed from the list in case they do not inform the Ministry of the Interior about the real identity of the child, do not submit the child’s documents into the procedure, do not disclose the real age of the child that claims to be a minor or do not disclose any other information that can be relevant to the status determination procedure.[9]
+The relevant amendment was submitted to the Advocate for the Principle of Equality, who found that the provision was discriminatory and recommended that the provision be removed.
+The Advocate concluded that the provision is in contradiction with the main purpose of legal guardianship, which is the establishment of a confidential relationship between the child and the legal guardian.[10]
+No legislative changes were made by the end of the year.
+However, the provision was submitted to the Constitutional Court for review by parliamentarians.[11]
+The decision was not made by the end of the year.

-Before being appointed as legal guardians, candidates also have to attend a special training organised by the Faculty of Social Work, University of Ljubljana, which includes family law, social work, psychology, protection of children’s rights, protection of human rights and asylum law.[11]
+Before being appointed as legal guardians, candidates also have to attend a special training organised by the Faculty of Social Work of the University of Ljubljana, which includes family law, social work, psychology, protection of children’s rights, protection of human rights and asylum law.[14]
 They receive 40 hours of training (16 hours of theory and 24 hours of practice).
 The training does not include an in-depth training on international protection and the procedure in Slovenia.
-In practice, this means that they face difficulties when representing the children in the international procedure.
-In addition, legal guardians have to attend training every 3 years.[12]
+In practice, this means that they face difficulties when representing children in the international procedure.
+In addition, legal guardians have to attend training every 3 years.[15]

 [1] Article 267 of the Family Code.